keiyinau/PersonalWebsite/docs/Engineering/AI/Machine Learning/Basics/Machine Learning Overview.md

 2. The ability to learn to learn continuous and quickly.
 (Online, Batch)
 3. The ways they generalized the observations (Instance-based, model-based)

+ ## Necessacity of a human assistant

+ There are four major categories of how the machine learning systems trained.
+Supervised learning, unsupervised learning, semisupervised learning, and reinforcement learning.

+ ### Supervised learning

+A supervised learning requires each training instance in the training set that feeds to the algorithm includes their output (or *label*).
+Common tasks include classification (predicting classes) and regression (predicting values).

+Examples algorithms include:
+- k-Nearest Neighbors (knn)
+- Linear Regression
+- Logistic Regression
+- Support Vector Machines (SVM)
+- Decision Tree and Random Forest
+- Neural networks

+### Unsupervised learning

+A unsupervised learning do not requires any instance from the training set with a label.
+Common tasks include grouping pattern (clustering), visualizing high dimensional datas preserving or without losing too much of their structures (dimensionality reduction), anomaly detection, and rule learning.

+Example algorithms include:
+- Clustering
+  - k-Means
+  - Hierarchical Cluster Analysis (HCA)
+  - Exception Maximization
+- Visualization and Dimensionality reduction
+  - Principal Component Analysis (PCA)
+  - Kernal PCA
+  - Locally-Linear Embedding (LLE)
+  - t-distributed stochasic Neighbor Embedding (t-SNE)
+- Rule learning
+  - Apriori
+  - Eclat

+### Semisupervised learning

+A semisupervised learning deal with partially labeled training data.
+Those algorithms are called semisupervised learning.